pabigot/pyxb/examples/unicode_jp/README.txt

 how Python code which itself uses the Shift_JIS encoding can interact with the bindings.

-Many thanks to "hhsprings" for providing the schemas, example document, and romanization code.
+Many thanks to Hiroaki Itoh for providing the schemas, example document, and romanization code.

 Note: Because the package depends on OpenGIS, and OpenGIS bindings are no